vaibhavbhagee/Database-Management-Systems/Assignment 3 - KD Trees Implementation/README.md

-# KdTree-StarterCode
+# Assignment 3 - KD Tree Implementation

-This repository contains the starter code for the k-d tree assignment in COL362/632 (Intro. to Database Management Systems) being held at IIT Delhi.
+This repository contains the implementation for the kd trees.

-The part (d) of the assignment is a competition among all the students based on the time taken by their k-d tree implementation to answer a kNN-query.

 ## Program Structure

 The file **parent.py** is provided to you (you are not supposed to edit it).
 It is the program that will time your submission.
 You are expected to submit your code along with a **run.sh** which compiles and runs your program (Specifications below).